 - Use Extra Strength Tylenol or prescription medication provided for pain.
 Apply ice for pain and or swelling (10-20 minutes every 2-3 hours).
 Make sure to place a barrier between your skin and the ice.

-- No anti-inflammatory medication (Ibuprofen, Motrin, Aleve) should be used for 4 weeks post-treatment.
+- Check with your doctor for use of anti-inflammatory medication (Ibuprofen, Motrin, Aleve) post-treatment.

 - You may experience the "roller coaster" syndrome where you feel great one day and for no apparent reason, the area(s) treated starts to hurt again.
 This is normal in the healing process.